-(dd) Audit requirements
+(g) Audit requirements

-Institutional investors holding portfolio assets, directly or indirectly, will also be required as part of their financial year-end audit to obtain an audit report from their external auditors assessing the institutional investor's quarterly asset allocation reports.

-All institutional investors with total assets at fair value in excess of R6 million will be required to submit the audit report to the Financial Surveillance Department either through their Authorised Dealer or by sending an email to sarbportfolio@resbank.co.za.
-The audit reports must be submitted to the Financial Surveillance Department within a maximum period of six months after its financial year end.

-The formats of the audit reports may be downloaded from the South African Reserve Bank's website: www.reservebank.co.za, by following the links: Home>Regulation and supervision> Financial surveillance and exchange controls>Auditors reports and representation letters>Institutional investor auditor's report.
+- (aa) An institutional investor, with total portfolio assets at fair value in excess of R6 million, directly or indirectly, will also be required as part of its financial year-end audit to obtain an audit report from its external auditors assessing the institutional investor's quarterly asset allocation reports. - (bb) The audit reports must be submitted to the Financial Surveillance Department within a maximum period of six months after its financial year-end either through the institutional investor's Authorised Dealer or by sending an email to sarbportfolio@resbank.co.za. - (cc) The formats of the audit reports may be downloaded from the South African Reserve Bank's website: www.resbank.co.za, by following the links: Financial Surveillance>Institutional-Investors>audit report.

-(e) Reporting format
+(h) Reporting format

-To register for online submission of the quarterly asset allocation report an institutional investor must submit an email message to: sarbportfolio@resbank.co.za, specifying the wording: "Request for online registration" in the subject field.
+To register for online submission of the quarterly asset allocation report an institutional investor must submit an email message to:

+sarbportfolio@resbank.co.za, specifying the wording: "Request for online registration" in the subject field.